ThatCoolCoder/driving-controls/README.md

 # Driving Controls

-Code for my DIY sim wheel and pedals.
-This project is only made public as a demonstration of how such a wheel could be implemented (as well as a backup), rather than being a ready-to-use solution.
-Thus the code is not the best and it isn't easy to configure.

-It is a linux-only project due to the use of evdev.
+Code for my DIY force-feedback steering wheel and pedals.
+This project is made public as a demonstration of how such a wheel could be implemented, rather than being a ready-to-use solution.
+It is linux-only due to the use of evdev.

 ## Architecture